Modern coastal property management office in Orange County with large windows overlooking the Pacific Ocean, property

 7. All screening data logs to guest record for future reference

-This requires your PM system to support API integrations.
-Guesty, Hostaway, Lodgify, and Streamline all offer native connections to major screening platforms.
-If you're using a legacy system without API support, you'll need to manually copy booking data into the screening platform—which reduces efficiency gains.
+This requires API support in your PM system.
+Guesty, Hostaway, Lodgify, and Streamline all connect natively to major screening platforms.
+Legacy systems without API support mean manually copying booking data into the screening tool, which kills the efficiency gain.

 Fair Housing Compliance

-AI screening must comply with Fair Housing Act requirements, which prohibit discrimination based on race, color, national origin, religion, sex, familial status, or disability.
-The challenge is that some AI models can inadvertently create disparate impact—where facially neutral criteria disproportionately affect protected classes.
+AI screening must comply with Fair Housing Act requirements.
+You can't discriminate based on race, color, national origin, religion, sex, familial status, or disability.
+The problem is some AI models accidentally create disparate impact, where neutral-sounding criteria disproportionately affect protected classes.

-For example, an algorithm that heavily weights credit scores might disproportionately decline applicants from certain demographics, even though the operator never intended discrimination.
-To mitigate this risk:
+An algorithm that heavily weights credit scores might decline more applicants from certain demographics, even though you never intended discrimination.
+To reduce that risk:

-• Use platforms that conduct regular disparate impact testing and publish results
+• Use platforms that run regular disparate impact testing and publish results

 • Avoid screening criteria unrelated to tenancy risk (social media political views, religious affiliation, family size beyond occupancy limits)

-• Document the business justification for each screening criterion (e.g., "We flag local bookings because data shows higher damage rates for same-area guests")
+• Document business justification for each criterion (e.g., "We flag local bookings because data shows higher damage rates for same-area guests")

-• Maintain records showing consistent application of screening standards across all applicants
+• Keep records showing you apply screening standards consistently across all applicants

-• Provide an appeal process for declined guests to submit additional information
+• Offer an appeal process for declined guests to submit additional information

-California's housing discrimination laws are stricter than federal standards, particularly around familial status.
-An AI model that flags bookings with children or large families could violate state law unless the concern is occupancy limits clearly stated in the listing (e.g., "Maximum 6 guests" for a three-bedroom property).
+California housing discrimination laws run stricter than federal standards, especially around familial status.
+An AI model flagging bookings with children or large families could violate state law unless the concern is occupancy limits clearly stated in your listing (e.g., "Maximum 6 guests" for a three-bedroom property).

 The Economics of AI Screening